graduateshotline logo

 How many paragraphs should I include in each Task in the Writing Section?

 While attempting both the Tasks in the writing section, split your answer into three paragraphs.
-These paragraphs should have the content split into introduction, body and conclusion.
+These paragraphs should have the content split into an introduction, body, and conclusion.
 The paragraph for the body can be further split into different paragraphs.
 Each of these paragraphs should hold one single idea or perspective.

 There is no mandatory remark regarding the stationary you ought to use for the exam.
 Both a pen and a pencil are allowed.
 But it is preferred that you use a pen to write on the answer sheet since it is brighter and less likely to fade over time.